 Our unique program helps patients acquire the communication, cognitive and mobility skills they'll need to enjoy an independent life and successfully re-enter their communities.

-Download our Brain Injury/Stroke Residential Program brochure and our Residents Served and Outcomes brochure.
+Download our Brain Injury/Stroke Residential Program brochure.

 Traurig House Patio

 Traurig House Dining Room

 The Traurig Residential Center is the only transitional living center for patients with a stroke in Connecticut.
 Traurig is an 8-bed, co-ed facility located on the campus of Gaylord Hospital.
 Patients who participate in the Stroke Residential Program have completed their inpatient rehabilitation but are not quite ready to go home because of language, physical or cognitive problems.
 Our program provides the intensive rehabilitation to help patients transition from hospital to home.

 The Stroke Residential Program provides patients with a stroke with intensive rehabilitation in order to return home and to the community.
 The program is housed in the homelike setting of Traurig Residential Center an 8-bed, co-ed facility located on the grounds of Gaylord Hospital.
 Individual and small group therapy is provided to each resident based on his or her needs.
 Patients can be referred from any acute care hospital or Gaylord Hospital.
 Average stay is 44 days and the program can accept patients as young as 14.
 We encourage the patient's family to be as involved as possible.

 The Stroke Residential Program provides intensive rehabilitation for patients with a stroke.
 Residents can referred from any acute care facility.
 And are generally referred by a care manager at the acute care hospital who is responsible for discharge planning.
 We make sure that the patient and family are involved in each step along the way.

 How can I determine if I am eligible for the Stroke Residential Program?

 o be considered for the Stroke Residential Program, you should …

 What do I need to bring to Traurig House?